Aron Stevens

-Aron Steven Haddad (born August 3, 1982) is an American professional wrestler working as a manager in the National Wrestling Alliance under the name Aron Stevens.
+Aron Steven Haddad (born April 3, 1982) is an American professional wrestler working as a manager in the National Wrestling Alliance under the name Aron Stevens.

 He is best known for wrestling with WWE under the ring name Damien Sandow.
 He is also known for his time in Total Nonstop Action Wrestling and the independent circuit under the ring name Aron Rex, where he was the first-ever Impact Grand Champion in 2016.

 Haddad started wrestling in 2001, and began appearing for WWE in 2002 as Aaron Stevens on Heat.
 From 2003 to 2006, Haddad wrestled in WWE's developmental territory, Ohio Valley Wrestling (OVW).
 In 2006, Haddad reappeared on the WWE main roster as Idol Stevens, teaming with KC James and allying with Michelle McCool.
 In 2007, Haddad was released from WWE, first embarking on a return to OVW, no longer WWE's official developmental territory, in 2008 and then from 2009 to 2010, wrestling in Puerto Rico for World Wrestling Council (WWC).

 Signing again with WWE in 2010, he was assigned to a developmental territory, Florida Championship Wrestling, where he adopted the Damien Sandow moniker.
 In April 2012, Sandow returned to WWE's main roster as an arrogant intellectual.
 In July 2013, Sandow won the Money in the Bank match for a World Heavyweight Championship opportunity, and became the first to lose the cashed-in title match.
 In 2014, Sandow became a comedic impersonator, leading up to an alliance with The Miz, serving as his stunt double Damien Mizdow.
 The duo won the WWE Tag Team Championship before the team split in 2015.
 He briefly teamed with Curtis Axel, shortly before returning to singles action, and was released in May 2016.
 He acted in the 2023 independent film The Oath.

 Professional wrestling career

-Independent circuit (2001–2003)
+Early Career (2001–2003)

 Haddad started training under Killer Kowalski at the age of 16.
 Three years later, Haddad made his debut as Aaron Stevens on June 23, 2001, with a loss to Chris Harvard in Chaotic Wrestling.
 In October 2001, Stevens and Edward G. Xtasy (as part of One Night Stand) defeated Little Guido Maritato and Luis Ortiz for the Chaotic Wrestling Tag Team Championship, losing the title two months later to John Walters and Vince Vicallo.

 From November 2002 to May 2003, Stevens also wrestled for World Wrestling Alliance (WWA), where he beat Danny Davis for the WWA Heavyweight Championship but lost it a day later to Jonah Adelman.
 During this period, he also received two singles title shots for the Chaotic Wrestling Heavyweight Championship and one for the Chaotic Wrestling New England Championship, but lost them all.